M31glx/APD-fMRI/README.md

 </p>

 <p align="center">
-Figure 6: Some of the image pre-processing steps
+Figure 6: Some of the fMRI image pre-processing steps
 </p>